DevelopingBread/SolMod/README.md

 __SolMod Commands:__ Converting your **Solar Commands** to **SolMod Modified Commands**

-This is the most simplest thing to do, all you need to do is to rename all of the Solar Commands to **Main Module** (Make sure to upload them to roblox).
+This is the most simplest thing to do, all you need to do is to rename all of the Solar Commands to **MainModule** (Make sure to upload them to roblox).
 Then paste in this peice of code

 (It will rename itself when its imported EX: if it was named "Test" in the code, it would rename the file to "test.command")